AtmosphereTeam/AtmosphereOS/Executables/AtmosphereReadme.txt

     User Interface & Usability
     A genuinely user-friendly experience

-Please note: Atmosphere is currently in pre-release as we continue fine-tuning the recipe for a full launch.

 We hope you enjoy your experience with AtmosphereOS v0.1.0!

 <3 — Atmosphere Team & Goldendraggon